laoban-dev/laoban-dev.github.io/docs/laoban/COMMAND.LINE.ARGUMENTS.md

 Sets the maximum number of items executed at once, so that the computer doesn't get over loaded.
 This overrides the setting in laoban.json.
 Use this when using a weak computer (actually it's usually better to set it in `laoban.json`)

+### option '--ignoreGuards'

+This should really only be used while you are developing scripts.
+It ignores any guards that you have set on commands.
+For example you might have a command that compiles a project.
+There is a guard that prevent it executing in some package, and you are trying to work out why it's not working.
+You can use this option to ignore the guard.